ECP-WarpX/impactx/docs/source/index.rst

 Contact us
 ^^^^^^^^^^

-If you are starting using ImpactX, or if you have a user question, please pop in our `Gitter chat room <https://gitter.im/ECP-WarpX/community>`__ and get in touch with the community.
+If you are starting using ImpactX, or if you have a user question, please pop in our `discussions page <https://github.com/ECP-WarpX/impactx/discussions>`__ and get in touch with the community.

 The `ImpactX GitHub repo <https://github.com/ECP-WarpX/impactx>`__ is the main communication platform.
 Have a look at the action icons on the top right of the web page: feel free to watch the repo if you want to receive updates, or to star the repo to support the project.